mattbostock/leavediary/README.md

 TimeOff is a web application for tracking a worker's annual leave (vacation and public holidays), sickness and time in lieu.

+## HTTP/2

+Timeoff supports the HTTP/2 protocol over TLS for browsers that understand it.
+Other browsers will continue to use HTTP/1.1.

 ## Project status

 Currently in alpha.
 Many features are not yet implemented.